How to learn a second language at university

 Hola, bonjour, nǐ hǎo!
-If you're interested in learning a foreign language whilst at uni, you've picked the perfect place to start!
+If you're interested in learning a foreign language while at uni, you've picked the perfect place to start.

 So how exactly do students make themselves stand out in a competitive job market and increase their employability?
 One of the best places to start is in learning another language!